ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

    * user/password
    * event log path

-Once you have answered all questions, the agents are downloaded, the configuration files are updated, the Amplify Central resources are created and the key pair are generated (if you chose to create a new service account).
+Once you have answered all questions, the agents are downloaded, the configuration files are updated, the Amplify Central resources are created and the key pair is generated (if you chose to create a new service account).

 The current directory should contain the following files:

 ```shell